We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 operations = 0

-operations += diff // increment # Count how many of this increment we can use
+operations += diff // step # Count how many steps can be applied

 return operations